wuddleko/genguard/README.md

 | `untracked` | A new file that is not gitignored |
 | `missing` | A tracked file under `outputs` is gone, or a listed **file** is absent.
 A directory or a glob is not, by itself, a missing path |

 Generated paths have to be tracked.
 Gitignored files under `outputs` stay out of the report.
 A failed command is still diffed, and that group counts as an error (exit 2).
+Its last 50 lines are printed above the Summary.

 `clean: true` removes the declared outputs before the command: a directory is recreated empty, a file is removed, a glob removes the tracked and untracked matches.
 It refuses `.`, `..`, absolute paths, anything outside the config directory, symlinks, and a delete that would take `.git` or the config file.
 A failed command does not restore the wipe.